TraceMachina/nativelink/README.md

 This project was first created due to frustration with similar projects not working or being extremely inefficient.
 Rust was chosen as the language to write it in because at the time Rust was going through a revolution in the new-ish feature `async-await`.
-This made making multi-threading extremely simple when paired with a runtime like [tokio](https://github.com/tokio-rs/tokio) while still giving all the lifetime and other protections that Rust gives.
+This made making multi-threading simpler when paired with a runtime like [Tokio](https://github.com/tokio-rs/tokio) while still giving all the lifetime and other protections that Rust gives.
 This pretty much guarantees that we will never have crashes due to race conditions.
 This kind of project seemed perfect, since there is so much asynchronous activity